Chapter 1:

 “It’s cold in here!
 I’ll get sick!
 Walter, my toes feel like ten ice cubes—”

 She looked toward him, hoping he’d roll his eyes and offer the same hand.
 Only there was no hand.
 No Walter, either.
 Just her in the middle of nowhere.
-A thought appeared in her head.
-Made her heart sink.
-Maybe… maybe he’s doesn’t love me any-
+A thought appeared in her head and made her heart sink.
+Maybe… maybe he’s-

 As if.
 Let’s be realistic, it’s Walter.
 This is just training.
 Nothing more.
 Nonetheless, a scream reverberated like someone lost a pet.
-It scared critters from critter-businesses.
-A rancid skunk ambled past.
-Rubbed its tail on her nose.
-She did not consent to that, and the stew lurched up her throat.
+It scared critters away from the shrubs, delivered a rancid, unhappy skunk.
+As if a tail to the face wasn’t enough, it sprayed on her face before ambling past.
+Gagging, the stew lurched up her throat.

 Mr. Stripes.
 Great.
 Just great!

 After her cheers, silence.
 The wind didn’t move.
 The trees were still bystanders.
-She pushed—hands clawing and legs kicking—no different from earlier.
+She pushed against the snow, hands clawing and legs kicking, no different from earlier.
 Every movement dug a worse trap.
 Learning Atr?
 Tedious.
 Using it?
 Worse.
 What’s the point of all this?
 Meanwhile, the books told stories beyond the mountains.
 Animals.
 People.
 People befriending animals.

 Friend.
 She mumbled.
 Bit her lips.
-Talked stupid.
+Parodied.
 Hurr-Durr, me Walter!
 Me make student run forest, lift rocks heavy, walk loose snow!
 Me make student endure cold empty mansion!
 Over over!
 Whole new world out there, but nuh-uh!
 This what she must do!

 She looked at the pinky ring.
 “Never take it off.”
-Took it off for a second.
-Snapped.
+Took it off for a second to yell.

 “Walter, you’re so stupid!
 Animals float because they can, not because of Atr!
 You donkey!
 And you told me I have it in my body already, so why did I sink?!
 Damn it!”